jazzyjazzeroni/jazzys_cs100_project/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
- > * Why is it important or interesting to you?
+ > * Why is it important or interesting to you?- We wanted to create a game that was unique to the genre of RPG.
+Most games have become very reliant on high-end graphics and near-perfect mechanics that it has gotten to the point where a vast majority of games are very similar to each other.
+We are all passionate about gaming, as well, and we want to use our coding experience and capabilities to build a game that works properly.
  > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)
+(This list may change over the course of the project) - We plan on using C++ implementation, as well as GitHub for our remote coding.
+C++ techniques: Polymorphism, Inheritance, Type Casting, Classes, Mutator and Accessor functions

- > * What will be the input/output of your project?
+ > * What will be the input/output of your project?- Input: User chooses four options, attack, healing (healing potions), powers, items.
+Attack will deal damage to the enemies depending on how good the sword item is.
+Healing will heal the protagonist with a said amount of health, between 30-40 health points.
+Powers are super special, and they can deal massive amounts of damage to the enemy, possibly eliminating them in one shot.
+Output: The program will display dialogue of the protagonist character using powers/items and what kind of damage/healing it will do.
+The dialogue prompts during battle sequences will provide information on what is happening during the fight, specifically attacks, heals, powers, and item changes.
+Powers are specific and the user will be prompted via dialogue if there is no match with the character with their powers or if the character type is the same.
- > * What are the features that the project provides?
+ > * What are the features that the project provides?- Protagonist: human with water and earth elemental type powers
+Enemies: Fire and wind goblins
+Hero health and enemy health (Hero health: 200, goblin health 50-75 starting out, 75-100 near the end) Protagonist abilities: Healing oneself, attacking goblins, equipping swords, and powers Enemy abilities: attack
+Damage outputs: Protagonist does 20-40 damage, enemies do 20-30, boss does 50-70 Fireball Boss enemy, dragon Ignis (Boss Health: 500) *near the end, protagonist gains the ability to use both earth and water elemental powers to defeat the boss by a ice witch who so happens to be the boss' mom
+Narrative dialogue: Prompts that provide the user with little quips and actions depending on choices made by the user.
+Setting (this RPG will be taking place in a world we call "Stormcrest")

  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >
  > You also need to set up an empty project board using GitHub projects (board view with default columns).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
 All columns should be in the right order.